Hereditary Pheochromocytoma/ Paraganglioma Syndromes – Definition

 Genetic Diagnostics

-The diagnosis of “hereditary paraganglioma/pheochromocytoma syndromes” is confirmed through evidence of a heterozygous germline mutation in one of the SDHx genes, the MAX gene, or the TMEM127 gene obtained through sequential, deletion, or duplication analysis.
+The diagnosis of “hereditary paraganglioma/pheochromocytoma syndromes” is confirmed through evidence of a heterozygous pathogenic germline variant in one of the SDHx genes, the MAX gene, or the TMEM127 gene obtained through sequential, deletion, or duplication analysis.
 The use of panel studies involving multiple genes may be meaningful as well.

 Differential Diagnoses